HughHuang96824/RBDA_Covid_Tweets_Trend_Analysis/TweetDownloader/twarc/readme.md

-This is not the original twarc. client.py was slightly modified for ourown purpose
+This is not the original twarc. client.py was slightly modified for our own purpose